To predictably acquire and retain SaaS customers these days, you need to build some level of authority or become a category pioneer.

 Ultimately, that’s how you can even succeed in pulling site visitors further into your sales funnel and nurture them into customers.

 More on that later.

 Done right (which you’ll learn in this guide), using the content topic clusters strategy, you’ll predictably puzzle lead-generating content pieces together.

-With this, you’ll develop, link, and promote relevant articles around topics pertinent to your business.

 With this approach to SaaS content marketing, some benefits your company stand to gain includes: